 The most popular sport in the U.S. has a home on every major broadcast TV network known to man.
 But none might be more robust than FOX.

 From its all-star cast of studio hosts and analysts to its marquee matchups on almost every Sunday of the season, FOX is the destination of choice for tens of millions of NFL fans.
-That extensive coverage continues deep into January, as the network is also home to key NFC playoff games.
+That extensive coverage continues deep into January, as the network is also home to three NFC playoff games.
+And in 2026, the network boasts “more windows than any other network” after adding two new matchups.

-Because FOX has so much to offer, I wanted to give you a full breakdown of everything to expect on NFL on FOX in 2025.
+Because FOX has so much to offer, we wanted to give you a full breakdown of everything to expect on NFL on FOX in 2026.
 Keep reading to learn more.

 What is NFL on FOX?